Chimbala: Career

 Another success of Chimbala is the song "Ta Celosos", which has more than five million views on YouTube.

 These songs have given Chimbala the formula to become one of the most popular urban songs in 2018, so its national and international acceptance is felt in the music.
 During this period he commented: "This hit of mine is due to the new fusions and rhythms that I have used in my latest musical productions and that are bearing fruit today," he added.
-By mid-2018, the company Princesa Films was shooting a film that gave Chimbala the opportunity to reach the big screen called "Calle cul-de-sac".
+By mid-2018, the company Princesa Films was shooting a film that lowed chimbala to reach the big screen called "Calle cul-de-sac".

 In mid-2018, the artist Mark B presented the single “Pónmelo a sonar”, in collaboration with Chimbala, which was playing on the radio in the Dominican Republic for several weeks.
-The song was made by Ramón Estix Taveras Mejía “Nitido en El Nintendo”, under the executive production of Alofoke Music and Bombón Productions.
-Since its release, this collaboration has been accompanied by a music video directed by X Wayne Liriano, where dances, colors and lights are the fundamental elements of the official video.
+The song was made by Ramón Estix Taveras Mejía, “Nitido en El Nintendo”, under the executive production of Alofoke Music and Bombón Productions.
+Since its release, this collaboration has been accompanied by a music video directed by X Wayne Liriano, where dances, colors, and lights are the fundamental elements of the official video.
 “Pónmelo a sonar”, becomes part of the repertoire of the interpreter of Mark B, which has several famous songs such as “Pal de candles” and “Playa y arena”.

-In January 2019, Chimbala released the song "Colombiana", produced by B-One under the label of La Para Record, belonging to reggaeton player Mozart La Para, that same month he released the song "El Pito Remix Internacional", as well as performed a series of nightclub performances during this time.
+In January 2019, Chimbala released the song "Colombiana", produced by B-One under the label of La Para Record, belonging to reggaeton player Mozart La Para, that same month he released the song "El Pito Remix Internacional", and performed a series of nightclub performances during this time.

 In 2022 he was part of the "Premio Lo Nuestro" stage with the album "Wow BB", along with Natti Natasha and El Alfa.
 That same year he also released his album "Feliz", which reached No. 1 on Monitor Latino in the Dominican Republic.
 In 2023, he would repeat this position with "Déjate ver".